fdietz/vue_components_book_manuscript/5-headless-components.md

 </svg>
 ```

 Note, how the `active` prop is used with the `v-if` directive?
-This will either hide or show the vertical rectangle.
+This will either hide or show the vertical rectangle, which means the `+` icon is turned into a `-` icon.

-I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-5/example-3)
+You might have noticed the use of the aria attributes on the button and on the SVG icon.
+These are specifically used to support screen readers.
+The blog article [Collapsible Sections](https://inclusive-components.design/collapsible-sections/) by [Heydon Pickering](https://twitter.com/heydonworks) is an excellent introduction to using aria attributes and the example code in the blog article is the basis of the component you see here.

 There's an opportunity here to generalize the `Toggle` component even more.
-We could always support the toggling action by providing a `click` event.
+We could always support the toggling action by providing a `click` event instead of a `toggle`.
 And the `aria-expanded` attribute could be somehow passed along, too.

 Let's first check how the usage would look like after making these props available: